clarkezone/clarkezone.github.io/_posts/2020-02-15-previewing-jekyll-posts.md

 ### Jekyll

 To meet the above requirements I was looking for a docker image for simplicity of deployment capable of running the Jekyll and updating the static content as I push updates into git from my markdown editor.
-The solution turned out to be part off the shelf and part bespoke.
-For preview there is an [existing docker image of jekyll on docker hub](https://hub.docker.com/r/jekyll/jekyll)
+The solution turned out to be part off-the-shelf and part bespoke.
+For Jekyll preview there is an [existing docker image of jekyll on docker hub](https://hub.docker.com/r/jekyll/jekyll)

 ![jekyll image](/static/img/2020-02-15-jekyllpreview/jekylljekyll.png)